 - Outline the indications for amiodarone use.

-- Summarize the adverse events and monitoring measures needed for patients receiving amiodarone therapy.
+- Summarize the adverse event profile for patients receiving amiodarone therapy.

 - Describe interprofessional team strategies for improving care coordination and communication to advance the knowledge on amiodarone and improve outcomes.

 Amiodarone is one of the most commonly used anti-arrhythmic drugs.
 While the United States FDA has labeled amiodarone for the treatment of life-threatening ventricular arrhythmias, the drug is commonly used off-label to treat supraventricular tachyarrhythmias such as atrial fibrillation as well as for the prevention of ventricular tachyarrhythmias (VTs) in high-risk patients.

 One of the most common indications for amiodarone use in the acute setting is atrial fibrillation with a rapid ventricular response.
 It is particularly useful in hemodynamically unstable patients and patients with congestive heart failure with reduced left ventricular ejection fraction who may be adversely affected by negative inotropic or vasodilating effects of other rate-controlling agents.
 Amiodarone has effectively controlled the ventricular rate and converted to and maintained sinus rhythm in patients with atrial fibrillation and rapid ventricular response.